Where the Dinosaurs Are

 Back to the other pages in this website:

 Thank you for visiting.
-If you have any comments, please let me know at tyrarex2@gmail .
-Use the entire address, not just the link!
+If you have any comments, please let me know at tyrarex2*gmail.com .
+Use @, not *!

 If you are interested in another area of paleontology, I also have a page about Trilobites at AMONG MY TRILOBITES .